-New York Tribune, September 21 1901; Windsor Magazine, October 1901, where there are minor verbal differences from the text published in The Five Nations, and the poem is accompanied by six black and white illustrations done by Leonard Raven-Hill (1867-1942); in this version the penultimate stanza, the thirteenth, is omitted.
+New York Tribune, September 21 1901; Windsor Magazine, October 1901, where there are minor verbal differences from the text published in The Five Nations, and the poem is accompanied by six black and white illustrations done by Leonard Raven-Hill (1867-1942); in this version, the penultimate stanza, the thirteenth, is omitted.
 Also McClure’s Magazine, October 1901, where it is also generously illustrated; also published separately using McClure’s type.
 Collected in I.V.
 1919, D.V.
 1940, the Sussex Edition vol. 33 and the Burwash Edition, vol. 26.

 Alone of the set of’ ‘Service Songs’ which bring The Five Nations to a close, “M.I.” had been published earlier in 1901, some months after Kipling’s second visit to war-time South Africa.
 According to Charles Carrington (p.
 325) several other ‘Service Songs’ were also mostly written in 1901.
 He cites “Boots”, “Lichtenberg”, “Piet”and “Stellenbosh”.

 Along with the infantry battalions which made up most of the reinforcements from Britain, fourteen cavalry regiments had been sent to South Africa in 1899.
-But when Lord Roberts took command early in 1900 he saw that against a mounted guerrilla enemy there was limited value in a force trained to make charges with sword and lance; he ordered an increase in the number of mounted infantry, or M.I. as they were known.
+But when Lord Roberts took command early in 1900 he saw that against a mounted guerrilla enemy, there was limited value in a force trained to make charges with sword and lance; he ordered an increase in the number of mounted infantry, or M.I. as they were known.

 Eight battalions were raised by making a levy on existing forces and to them were added various units sent from Canada, New Zealand and Australia.
 However, there were always difficulties in finding appropriately trained officers, in teaching the men horsemanship, and in keeping up a supply of horses.

-In any case there had never been permanent units of M.I. but a pool in each battalion of trained M.I. who could be mobilised at need into M.I. companies made up from different bodies of men with different regimental loyalties.
+In any case there had never been permanent units of M.I. but a pool in each battalion of trained M.I. who could be mobilised at need into M.I. companies made up of different bodies of men with different regimental loyalties.
 Furthermore, in the course of this war, many reorganisations, both official and unofficial took place as officers were lost or transferred and men became detached from their units.
-It is this hybrid identity with its mobile loyalties, its ad hoc way of learning and doing things which Kipling’s poem so exuberantly celebrates.
+It is this hybrid identity with its mobile loyalties, its ad hoc way of learning and doing things that Kipling’s poem so exuberantly celebrates.

 Notes on the Text